 -Your camera for personal photos

--On arrival at the venue make your way to registration, guests should wait for you in the library
+- On arrival at the venue, make your way to registration in the Grove Atrium

--Once you have registered and collected your seating card and tickets you will be able to collect your robes
+- Once you have registered and collected your seating card, Graduation pack and tickets, you will be able to collect your robes from the Ritterman building

 All graduates will receive a Middlesex Gazette covering the ceremony proceedings.
 These will be available in Registration.
 The Gazette lists all students expected to complete their programmes of study in the 2017/2018 academic year and is not a confirmation that a student has completed their degree.
 The University is not held responsible for any students whose name may not appear in the Gazette.

 A reception with drinks and snacks will take place after each ceremony for graduates and their guests.
 The bar in MDXHouse will be open from 11am to 6pm, and selected caterers will be open to provide additional food options from 9am to 3pm.

 Please be in your seat at least 15 minutes before the ceremony starts.
 Graduates should register and collect their seating card at least 30 minutes before the ceremony starts.

 Graduates will have numbered seats at the front of the marquee – your numbered seating card will be given to you at registration.
 Marshals will be on duty to direct you to your seat and a presentation card will also be on your seat.
 You need to take your seating card with you when you go up onto the stage.